SafetyPrompts Logo

 Other notes:

-• The benchmark is split into 4 tiers with different prompt formats
+• Split into 4 tiers with different prompt formats

 • Tier 1 contains 10 prompts, tier 2 2*98, tier 3 4*270, tier 4 50